-As of the date of this Prospectus, the Company owns one semi-submersible rig currently under construction, HHI HE Semi 1 (the "Semi 1"), previously known as "West Mira", which is expected to be delivered to the Company in January 2019.
-Further, the Company has an option from Seatankers to acquire a second semi-submersible, HHI HE Semi 2 (the "Semi 2"), previously known as Bollsta Dolphin, that Seatankers in turn has an option to acquire from HHI.
+As of the date of this Prospectus, the Company owns two semi-submersible rigs currently under construction, HHI HE Semi 1 (the "Semi 1"), previously known as "West Mira", which is expected to be delivered to the Company in January 2019, and HHI HE Semi 2 (the "Semi 2"), previously known as "Bollsta Dolphin", which is expected to be delivered in January 2019.
+The Company also owns two drillships under construction which are expected to be delivered by early 2021.
+Further, the Company has an option from Blue Sea to acquire a third drillship (the Option Drillship), currently known as Cobalt Explorer, which Blue Sea in turn has an option to acquire from DSME.